RandolphKahle/doit-notes/aws-vpc-direct-connect.md

 * Increase consistency
 * Increase bandwidth

+## Virtual Interface

 AWS Direct Connect offers:
 * Public Virtual Interface
 * Private Virtual Interface
 * Transit Virtual Interface

+### Public Virtual Interface
+Used to connect to AWS services that are exposed through a public IP address, such as S3.
+* Connect to all AWS public interfaces globally
+* Access publically routable service in any region except AWS China)

+### Private Virtual Interface

 ## Sets to set up a Direct Connection